Principles of Biotechnology & Genomics

 Genomics: the study of complete gene sets (genomes) of organisms

-"There is but one genome, but many proteomes."
+"Only one genome, but many proteomes"

 Bioinformaticscomputational analysis of genomic & proteomic data

-Restriction Fragment Length Polymorphism (RFLP) Analysis
+Restriction Fragment Length Polymorphism (RFLP) analysis

 Restriction maps vary among